1. Gautama Buddha was born in __________.

 Explanation: Ajanta paintings depict Jataka tales and Buddhist themes.

-67. The Gandhara school of art is noted for:
+67. The Gandhara school of art is noted for__________.

 A) Indigenous symbols